ArtHitParade

 In 1905, two young painters dazzled by the light of Collioure open a new path in art.
 They are named Henri Matisse and André Derain.
 Since then, color supersedes drawing as the dominant element in the composition of a painting.

-These new colorists immediately seek to vary the subjects, and flowers are ideal for their research.
+These new colorists immediately seek to vary the subjects, and flowers are suitable for their research.
 The vases, tablecloths and wallpapers complement unprecedented color balances.

 Bouquet